Learn Nuxt with a Collection of 100+ Tips!

 • refresh/execute: a function that can be used to refresh the data returned by the handler function.

-• clear: a function that can be used to set data to undefined, set error to null, set pending to false, set status to idle, and mark any currently pending requests as cancelled.
+• clear: a function that can be used to set data to undefined, set error to null, set status to idle, and mark any currently pending requests as cancelled.

 • error: an error object if the data fetching failed.